gioblu/PJON/strategies/SoftwareBitBang/README.md

 **Medium:** Wire |
 **Pins used:** 1 / 2

 SoftwareBitBang is the default data link layer used by PJON and it is based on `micros` and `delayMicroseconds`.
-It needs 1 or optionally 2 wires and no additional hardware to handle communication with a software emulated implementation.
-It supports many devices to transmit and or receive through the same 1 or 2 wires.
-It is designed to work with many Arduino compatible boards, to have a small memory footprint and to be extremely resilient to interference.
-Its maximum communication range is still unknown, but is tested and well performing through up to 50 meters long high quality insulated wires.
-Thanks to the use of the `PJON_IO` set of macros, can be achieved fast and reliable cross-architecture communication through 1 or 2 pins.
+It needs 1 or optionally 2 wires and no additional hardware to handle one or many to many communication on a single channel or bus.
+It can be run on cheap and low performance microcontrollers.
+The main limit to the bus maximum length is its electric resistance (if at destination a high bit voltage is lower than the input-output port threshold voltage, its value can be detected erroneously).
+It has been tested with up to 50m long insulated wire of different qualities demonstrating the ability to achieve reliable communication also in this scenario.
 It complies with [PJDL v1.1](/strategies/SoftwareBitBang/specification/PJDL-specification-v1.1.md) data link layer specification.
 Take a look at the [video introduction](https://www.youtube.com/watch?v=Vg5aSlD-VCU) for a brief showcase of its features.
 ```cpp
      ______     ______      ______      ______      ______
     |      |   |      |    |      |    |      |    |      |